devcontainers/spec/docs/specs/devcontainer-reference.md

 An **environment** is defined as a logical instance of one or more **development containers**, along with any needed side-car containers.
 An environment is based on one set of metadata that can be managed as a single unit.
 Users can create multiple **environments** from the same configuration metadata for different purposes.

-Historically, dev containers have been used to enable a development workflow used either locally or in the cloud, and they've been focused on using **Docker** or **Docker Compose**.
-The intent of this specification and related tools is to expand the reach of **development containers**, allow the usage of containers by themselves or different orchestration technologies, and allow any tool to manage and create them.

-The focus of the dev container specification is to describe how to enrich a container for the purposes of development, rather than acting as a multi-container orchestrator format.
-Container orchestrator formats can be referenced, when needed, to manage multiple containers and the **development container** lifecycle.
-Today, `devcontainer.json` includes scenario-specific properties for working without a container orchestrator (by directly referencing an image or Dockerfile) and for using Docker Compose as a simple multi-container orchestrator.

 # Metadata

 **Development containers** allow one to define a repeatable development environment for a user or team of developers that includes the execution environment the application needs.
 A development container defines an environment in which you develop your application before you are ready to deploy.
-While deployment and development containers may resemble one another, you may not want to include tools in a deployment image that you use during development.
+While deployment and development containers may resemble one another, you may not want to include tools in a deployment image that you use during development and you may need to use different secrets or other settings.

-A **development container** is composed of a definition that deterministically creates containers under the control of the user.
-Its metadata schema is easiest to discuss in the context of a `devcontainer.json` file, though it is important to note that the **structure of the data** is what the specification focuses on.

-The development container metadata contains configuration options related to the underlying orchestrator format.
-At the same time, this specification leaves space for further development and implementation of other orchestrator mechanisms and file formats.
+Furthermore, working inside a development container can require additional **metadata** to drive tooling or service experiences than you would normally need with a production container.
+Providing a structured and consistent form for this metadata is a core part of this specification.

 ## devcontainer.json

-While this metadata may be provided in different ways over time, `devcontainer.json` represents its current primary form.
+While the structure of this metadata is the primary focus of this specification, it is also important to call out how this data should be represented on disk where appropriate.
+While other representations may be added over time, metadata can be stored in a JSON with Comments file called `devcontainer.json` today.
 Products using it should expect to find a devcontainer.json file in one or more of the following locations (in order of precedence):

 - .devcontainer/devcontainer.json
 - .devcontainer.json